 The first question you’re probably asking yourself is why you should consider using the no dig method of gardening?

 Because ultimately, it is a risk.
 If it doesn’t pan out, then you’ve lost a lot of valuable time that could have been put to better use.

 However, that being said, if done correctly no dig gardening is a huge time saver.
 Some of the pros of this method are:-

 So the method of starting out in no dig involves covering the area in which you plan on sowing your crops to kill everything underneath.

-Obviously it goes without saying that you don’t want to use anything that’s going to be detrimental to your soils health (ink, chemicals etc.).
+Obviously, it goes without saying that you don’t want to use anything that’s going to be detrimental to the health of your soil (ink, chemicals etc.).

 No disturbing the soil